w3f/polkadot-wiki/docs/maintain/maintain-wss.md

 ([nginx](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal)/[apache](https://certbot.eff.org/instructions?ws=apache&os=ubuntufocal)).
 This will auto-generate an SSL certificate and include it in your configuration.

-Alternatively you can generate a self-signed certificate and rely on the raw IP address of your node when connecting to it.
+Alternatively, you can generate a self-signed certificate and rely on the raw IP address of your node when connecting to it.
 This is not preferable since you will have to whitelist the certificate to access it from a browser.

 ```bash
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/selfsigned.key -out /etc/ssl/certs/selfsigned.crt